 Some vehicles have automatic transmissions.
 You can select a low range to get greater engine braking when going down grades.
-The lower ranges prevent the transmission from shifting up beyond the selected gear (unless the governor rpm is exceeded).
-It is very important to use this braking effect when going down grades.
+The lower ranges prevent the transmission from shifting up

 2.3.4 - Retarders

 Some vehicles have "retarders."
 Retarders help slow a vehicle, reducing the need for using your brakes.
 They reduce brake wear and give you another way to slow down.
 There are four basic types of retarders (exhaust, engine, hydraulic, and electric).
 All retarders can be turned on or off by the driver.
 On some vehicles the retarding power can be adjusted.
 When turned "on," retarders apply their braking power (to the drive wheels only) whenever you let up on the accelerator pedal all the way.